the more you know

 North Cascades Mountains

-The North Cascades are the northern most national park in Washington.
+The North Cascades are the northernmost national park in Washington.
 However, the mountain range connects to the Mt Baker Wilderness area which also has stunning mountainous views.
-This area is a bit more remote for getting to towns or with having cell service, but all of that is made up for in its beauty of lakes, trails, slopes and mountains.
+This area is a bit more remote for getting to towns or having cell service, but all of that is made up for in its beauty of lakes, trails, slopes, and mountains.

-Once you get to the North Cascades there are plenty of off-roading, hiking, climbing, skiing and evening hangouts on the lakes.
-We recommend considering this as a summer elopement location, unless you want a snowy elopement on the slopes, but know that roads can close into the summer due to those deep winter snowfalls.
-Also be aware in mountainous areas, things like avalanches can knock down trees and block forest service roads for an entire season, if not multiple.
+Once you get to the North Cascades there are plenty of off-roading, hiking, climbing, skiing, and evening hangouts on the lakes.
+The summertime makes this one of the most beautiful places to elope, unless you want a snowy elopement on the slopes, but know that roads can close into the summer due to those deep winter snowfalls.
+Also, be aware in mountainous areas, things like avalanches can knock down trees and block forest service roads for an entire season, if not multiple.

 a bride and groom laugh and embrace on San Juan islands, ocean in the background.